Cigna Disability Insurance Claims Attorneys

 - Project manager disabled due to cognitive impairmentawarded long term disability benefits after having short term disability benefits wrongfully terminated.

 Types of Cigna Disability Insurance Claim Cases We Handle

-Cigna provides many kinds of group insurance, including short term disability and long term disability benefits.
-Short term disability covers people who are temporarily disabled for a limited period while long term disability applies to individuals who are disabled for extended periods.
+Cigna provides many kinds of group insurance, including long term disability benefits.
+While short term disability covers people who are temporarily disabled for a limited period, long term disability applies to individuals who are disabled for extended periods.
 Most often its policies are underwritten by Life Insurance Company of North America, which is principally headquartered in Philadelphia, PA, the same location as one of our law firm’s offices.

 A person will need to have proof of disability from a physician to obtain benefits, which can be more or less than 60 percent of a person’s weekly paycheck.
 Other income benefits, such as Social Security disability benefits can impact the number of benefits you receive from Cigna.